appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/review-moderator-dashboard/README.md

 :::

 <figure>
-  <object data="https://www.youtube.com/embed/QHOpLoSH7ws?autoplay=0" width='700px' height='385px'></object>
+  <object data="https://www.youtube.com/embed/QHOpLoSH7ws?autoplay=0" width='750px' height='400px'></object>
    <figcaption align="center"><i>A Glimpse of the Review Moderator App</i></figcaption>
 </figure>

 The tutorial has four parts & we recommend you follow them in order.
 Now before getting started, let's set up Appsmith.
 You could either use the self-hosted version using Docker or Appsmith cloud and follow along.

-:::info
+:::note
-Note: To set up Appsmith locally using Docker, you can follow the instructions [here](../../../getting-started/setup/installation-guides/docker/).
+To set up Appsmith locally using Docker, you can follow the instructions [here](../../../getting-started/setup/installation-guides/docker/).
 :::

 Let's get started with the tutorial, so first, let's **set up the app.**